 The adult aphids as well as the nymphs suck the sap of younger plants and their succulent parts.
 The affected plants show twisted or curled leaves and swollen branches.
 When left untreated, they may even lead to uncontrolled infestation causing stunted growth of the plant.
-The leaves may turn yellow or brown and fill with ants that further help the aphids to transit from one place to another.
-The sticky exude due to infestation could also attract fungi- the black sooty mould.
+The affected leaves may turn yellow or brown.
+They secrete sugary substance called ‘honeydew‘ which attracts ants and promotes sooty mould growth.

-- Companion crops and trap crops are one of the most effective ways to control these aphids.
+- Planting companion crops and trap crops are one of the most effective ways to control these aphids.